Find and Fix Broken Links: A 2026 Audit Playbook for B2B SaaS Growth Teams

 7) Export an actionable playbook

 Produce a spreadsheet with columns: URL source, broken target, error type, priority score, recommended fix (redirect, update internal link, canonical change), owner, and ETA.
 Keep the first pass list under 200 rows so engineering can triage quickly.
-We dig deeper into this in our guide to internal linking SEO.
+We dig deeper into this in internal linking.

 This quick audit is built to be executable in a few hours by a growth or product marketer paired with an engineer.
 The key is focusing on the pages that affect crawlability and revenue — that's what checking a website for broken links means for us, not a vanity list of 404s.
-On a closely related note, see JavaScript and SEO.
+On a closely related note, see our JavaScript And SEO guide.

 Fix, Prioritize, And Measure Impact — A Pragmatic Workflow